N-Germek/reading-notes/readingnotes301/class-07.md

 Geocoding API

-Did you get your API key? - Yes
+Did you get your API key? - Yes.

 Weather Bit API

-Did you get your API key? - No, I will also need TA help with that one since I am unsure what I am doing incorrently
+Did you get your API key? - Yes.

 Yelp API Docs

-Did you get your API key? - No, I am unsure where to go to get this information.
+Did you get your API key? - No, I am unsure where to go to get this information and will continue to research.

 The Movie DB API Docs

 Did you get your API key? - Yes.

 - > [Home Page](README.md)

+## Things I want to learn more about:

+One of the things I am curious about is how they created API's in the past for some of the LAN parties I attended.

 ### Resources